sathit89/PGTreasures/Private Policy.md

 1.Privacy Policy
- PG Neko Slot : ทดลองเล่น application is developer PG USUN as a free application.Developer PG USUN provided this SERVICE at no cost and intended for use as is.
+ PG Neko Slot : ทดลองเล่น application is developer sathit as a free application.Developer sathit provided this SERVICE at no cost and intended for use as is.
  This page is used to inform visitors of my policies regarding the collection, use, and disclosure of personal information when someone decides to use our service.
  By using my services, you consent to the collection and use of the information in connection with this policy.
 The personal information we collect is used to provide and improve the service.
 We do not use or share your information with anyone except as described in this Privacy Policy.